tagline: From openSUSE

 Then you will be asked for the password of the user.
 Even if the user is non-existed or not authorized to log in trough ssh, you will still get 3 changes to enter the password.
 (But it will be denied every time).

 You now opened a way for people to log in to your computer.
-If someone would now your password, or simply brute force it, he could break in your computer.
+If someone knows your password, or simply brute force it, they could break in your computer.
 It is very recommended to at least start reading configure openSSH.
 Here you can learn how to set different security settings and where to look for more.